The unbounded Kasparov product by a differentiable module: The modular transform

 \section{The modular transform}

-Throughout this section we will consider the following data: \begin{enumerate} \item An unbounded selfadjoint and regular operator $D : \sD(D) \to Y$ acting on a fixed Hilbert $C^*$-module $Y$. \item A positive selfadjoint bounded operator $\De : Y \to Y$ such that $\T{Im}(\De) \su Y$ is dense. \end{enumerate}
+Throughout this section we consider the following data: \begin{enumerate} \item an unbounded selfadjoint and regular operator $D : \sD(D) \to Y$ acting on a fixed Hilbert $C^*$-module $Y$; \item a positive and selfadjoint bounded operator $\De : Y \to Y$ such that $\T{Im}(\De) \su Y$ is norm-dense. \end{enumerate}